bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

         entity-damage-living-passive=true
         # Controls whether entity damage events that contain both a source/target monster are ignored.
         entity-damage-monster=true
+        # Controls whether entity damage events that contain a monster and other entity are ignored.
+        entity-damage-monster-other=true
         # Controls whether entity damage source or block that target a living passive are ignored.
         entity-damage-source-living-passive=true
         # Controls whether entity damage source or block that target a monster are ignored.
         entity-damage-source-monster=true
+        # Controls whether an entity interacting with a block is ignored.
+        entity-interact-block=true
         # Controls whether entity item pickups made by non-players are ignored.
         entity-item-pickup-non-player=true
         # Controls whether non-player falls are ignored.